sidsenthilexe/hide-and-seek-map/README.md

 * Create radar questions to narrow down where the hider is
 * Radars have a live preview
 * Previously asked questions are displayed and can be edited

+<sup>As this was my first project in typescript, some AI was used for reference.</sup>